Estimated reading time: 8 minutes

 For something which was born only one hundred and thirty years ago (approximately), cinema has all too rapidly become a staple of human culture no matter where you travel to.
 The realm of movies has evolved unspeakably since its inception, and today we’ve long forgotten the mystifying beauty and allure of the cinematic underground, depicted rather vividly in Flicker by Theodore Roszak.

 Well, this past is precisely where Flicker takes us, introducing us to Jonathan Gates, a student and avid movie buff in the 1960s.
-His life was going along in perfectly normal fashion until he made the discovery of a lifetime: Max Castle, a forgotten genius of silent cinema who vanished in the 1940s after becoming the greatest horror director of all time.
+His life was going along in perfectly normal fashion until he made the discovery of a lifetime: Max Castle, a forgotten genius of silent cinema who vanished in the 1940s after becoming the greatest horror director of all time, at least in Jonathan’s eyes

 As he learns more and more about the director, Jonathan begins to develop an unhealthy obsession with the man’s history and fate, diving into an investigation which leads him from the darkest and most decrepit corners of Hollywood to ancient heretical religions.
 No price seems too small to pay to resolve the mystery behind Castle’s disappearance.